LowLevelDaniel/COIL/coil/std.md

 ## Library Versioning

-The COIL Standard Library uses a year-based versioning scheme similar to C/C++ standards:
+The COIL Standard Library will use a year-based versioning scheme similar to C/C++ standards:

 ```
 COIL-STD-YYYY[a-z]